debnathsoumili782-ui/SoulMirror-Tarot/README.md

 ![SoulMirror Tarot Reading Selection](docs/screenshots/reading-selection.png)

-Users can choose from multiple tarot reading experiences based on the type of guidance they are looking for.
+Users can choose from multiple tarot reading experiences depending on the type of guidance they are looking for.

 Available reading experiences include: